davesteele/pihut-xmas-asyncio/README.md

 ## How to Use It

-The script requires the rpi.gpio, which may not be installed by default
+The script requires the rpi.gpio package, which may not be installed by default

     sudo apt-get update